Long-time 1080 protester Chris Short dies

 He served eight months of a two-year prison sentence for a 1995 incident in which he held a helicopter crew at gunpoint for five days on the mountain.

-Next story in National: Alpine Fault moving faster, say scientists
+Next story in New Zealand: Alpine Fault moving faster, say scientists

 Copyright © 2010, Radio New Zealand